State of the climate: Summer 2021 sets new high for average land temperature

 |16%

 While all three datasets produce similar projections for 2021 annual temperatures, there are slight differences that result in different rankings.
-This year is most likely to be the 7th warmest on record in the NASA dataset, 6th warmest in NOAA and 5th warmest in Copernicus/ECMWF.
+This year is most likely to be the seventh warmest on record in the NASA dataset, sixth warmest in NOAA and fifth warmest in Copernicus/ECMWF.

 The figure below shows the 2021 to-date temperatures and annual 2021 projected temperatures (with uncertainties) for Copernicus/ECMWF’s ERA5, along with the long-term temperature trend based on data from 1979-2020.
 While 2021 temperatures will be lower than many of the past few years, they are quite consistent with the longer-term warming trend due to human emissions of CO2 and other greenhouse gasses.@media (min-width: 450px){#mob{display:none}} Annual global average surface temperature anomalies from Copernicus/ECMWF plotted with respect to a 1981-2010 baseline.
 To-date 2021 values include January-September.
 Estimated 2021 annual value based on relationship between the January-September temperatures and annual temperatures between 1979 and 2020.
 Chart by Carbon Brief using Highcharts.